 1. How can I insure that I get tickets to next year’s event?

-By donating a minimum of $100.00 before June 30, 2013 to the VCTF you will receive early purchase privileges for Polar Express tickets, ordering instructions are mailed in early in September.
+By donating a minimum of $100.00 before June 30, 2013 to the VCTF you will receive early purchase privileges for Polar Express tickets, order forms are mailed in mid-September.

 By sponsoring the event you may purchase tickets.

 By volunteering your time for the Polar Express event you may purchase 4 tickets.

 By entering the Lottery in October you take your chances.

 2. What time should I arrive?